-The .com Monopoly: 1 Billion Domains, 44% of the Internet, and Why Nothing Else Comes Close
+The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 On March 15, 1985, a Cambridge, Massachusetts company called Symbolics registered symbolics.com — the first .com domain name ever.
 By the end of 1987, only 100 .com domains existed.
 By 2000, there were 20 million.
 By 2012, 100 million.
-Today, .com has crossed one billion resolved domain names in our dataset, and a single company — Verisign — operates the entire thing with 932 employees and a 68% operating margin.
+Today, .com accounts for 1.36 billion observed hostnames in our dataset — over four in ten names on the functional Internet — and a single company, Verisign, operates the entire thing with roughly 900 employees and a ~68% operating margin.

 The Internet's namespace was never designed to be a monopoly.
 ICANN launched over 1,200 new top-level domains starting in 2012 to break .com's lock on the market.
-Fourteen years later, all 1,110 active new gTLDs combined hold just 12.4% of global registrations. .com alone holds 44%.
+Fourteen years later, the entire post-2012 cohort of new gTLDs holds about 10% of all observed hostnames in our dataset. .com alone holds 42.7%.

-We analyzed 2.3 billion domains across 1,519 TLDs in the DomainsProject dataset — the world's largest continuously maintained Internet domains collection — and cross-referenced the data with Verisign SEC filings, ICANN contract documents, NTIA regulatory records, and aftermarket sales data.
+We analyzed 3,183,285,503 observed hostnames across 1,511 active TLDs in the DomainsProject dataset — the world's largest continuously maintained Internet domains collection — cross-referenced the data with Verisign SEC filings, ICANN contract documents, NTIA regulatory records, and aftermarket sales data, and then ran a full A-record resolution pass to test how much of the .com namespace actually answers in DNS.

 The headline: .com is not just the dominant TLD — it is the only infrastructure monopoly on the Internet with zero competitors, zero competitive bidding, and a government contract that auto-renews indefinitely.
+At 42.7% of observed hostnames it dwarfs everything else, yet our 9 June 2026 crawl finds only 57.2% of those hostnames return a live IPv4 address — even the giant carries a large dark fraction.
 Google was found guilty of Sherman Act violations for maintaining a 90% search market share.
 Verisign operates at 100% market share for .com, and the DOJ has acknowledged it "possesses significant market power" — but no antitrust action has ever been taken.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-Our dataset covers:
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+Our June 2026 snapshot covers:

 Category Count Coverage